 Welcome to our website!

-The Embassy of Belgium moved to 79 Robinson Road #25-01, 068897 Singapore.
-Our telephone number and email address remain unchanged.
+The Embassy of Belgium is located on 79 Robinson Road #25-01, 068897 Singapore.

 Transiting through Singapore